United States

 5. Health and Lifespan

-The Balinese shares its health profile largely with the Siamese and is one of the longer-lived domestic cat breeds, with many individuals reaching 15 to 20 years of age.
+The Balinese shares its health profile largely with the Siamese and is a longer-lived domestic cat breed, with many individuals reaching 15 to 20 years of age.

 Progressive Retinal Atrophy (PRA)